apugoneappu/jedit2/README.md

 ## Steps to build the Maven project -
 1. Change directory to the cloned directory.
 2. ```mvn package```
+The first build may take some time as some components are downloaded from the Maven repository.
+Please be patient.

 ## Steps to run the Maven project -
 1. Change directory to the cloned directory.